-Mass shootings, U.S. data and the Washington Navy Yard: Relevant research
+Mass shootings, U.S. data and Fort Hood: Relevant research

 In March 2013, the Congressional Research Service issued a report, “Public Mass Shootings in the United States,” that defines such events as follows: “These are incidents occurring in relatively public places, involving four or more deaths — not including the shooter(s) — and gunmen who select victims somewhat indiscriminately.
 The violence in these cases is not a means to an end — the gunmen do not pursue criminal profit or kill in the name of terrorist ideologies, for example.”
 The researchers conclude:

 Applying this understanding of the issue, the Congressional Research Service (CRS) has identified 78 public mass shootings that have occurred in the United States since 1983.
 This suggests the scale of this threat and is intended as a thorough review of the phenomenon but should not be characterized as exhaustive or definitive.
 According to CRS estimates, over the last three decades public mass shootings have claimed 547 lives and led to an additional 476 injured victims.
 Significantly, while tragic and shocking, public mass shootings account for few of the murders or non-negligent homicides related to firearms that occur annually in the United States.

 Among the 78 mass shootings between 1983 and 2012, 26 happened at the workplace of the shooter.
 Although experts agree that detailing potential shooter profiles remains problematic, the report’s authors note that “there are some observations that can be made regarding public mass shooters.
 For instance, among the public mass shooting incidents reviewed by CRS, the gunmen generally acted alone, were usually white and male, and often died during the shooting incident.
 The average age of the shooters in the incidents identified by CRS was 33.5 years.”